Or

 Grace means “I know you will fail the rules, but did the rules live and breathe in your heart?”
 We love our children, but do we not fail them?
 Do we not lose our tempers?
 Do we not turn our backs when they need us, because we are tired or preoccupied with self?
 We love them, but is that love shown by our fruits?

-This is a controversial notion, because it places salvation outside the realm of religion and in God’s hands.
+This is a controversial notion, because it places salvation outside the realm of religion and is instead in God’s hands.
 It means there may be adherents of other faiths that shall see salvation, not knowing the name of our Lord.
 Is it possible?
 Only God can judge.
 Our job is to tell them the good news, and bear true witness of the same.
 Our job is not conversion.
 That is God’s job.
 Our job is witness.

 So, by that statement, am I reinforcing the New Age Philosophy of “many paths to God?”
-Absolutely not!
+Absolutely not.
 There is only one gateway to glory, and Jesus is that gateway.
 What I am saying is “wrong religion” or “ignorance” is not a barrier to Christ knowing, and choosing members of his body as he sees fit.
 Pray for all, spread the good news to all and let God judge.
 God wants us to know that it is Jesus that is within us, if we by nature are keeping his commandments.

 We all worship idols.
 Religion is one of those idols.
 We judge God’s acceptance by what brand names we buy, with mainstream Christian religion saying that their brand is the only right one.
 Let God be true, and every man a liar.
-It is not the brand, but the man, and the man said that what He is, lives in his commandments.
+It is not the brand, but the man, and the True man said that what He is, lives in his commandments.
 You cannot gather grapes of thorns, or figs of thistles.

 For, what ministry absent a missionary would there be amongst the blind and deaf, if there were no one among them of the body of Christ, though they knew not that they were of Him?
 Then, damnation would often be the product of failed ministry, or the absence of words and works.
-Once again, this makes salvation works based, and ties the hands of God by the actions and choices of men.
+Once again, this makes salvation works-based, and ties the hands of God by the actions and choices of men.

-This is the same camp that believes that evil is something “outside” of God, as if God, being so good, cannot know what evil is.
-Yet, that same camp says that God “uses” evil situations to bring about good ends.
+I have heard apologists say that God “can’t” know evil, and “can’t” lie.
+What they really mean is “God would never say such and such because it is against His nature.”
+This is the same camp that believes that evil is something outside of God - as if God, being so good, cannot know what evil is.
+Yet that same camp says that God “uses” evil situations to bring about good ends.
 How can He, if He doesn’t understand evil?
-It is the dotty old man version of God, and it doesn’t stand up in the face of suffering and death.
+If evil is a filthy rag in the corner that God cannot see, how can he then use that filthy rag to mop up a spill?
+That is the "dotty old man" version of God, and it doesn’t stand up in the face of suffering and death.

 There is a concerted effort among Christians to avoid saying that God knows both good and evil, because then God is a cosmic jester and we are his joke.
 Suffering and Salvation become meaningless when they are dealt from the same hand.
 So, according to our logic, God cannot be the author of evil; evil is just the absence of God.